-Undesking: Yoga for Working Life, Part I ~ Chris Kourtinatos
+Undesking: Yoga for Working Life ~ Chris Kiran Aarya

 You wake up every day feeling stiff and its only getting worse.
 The hours sitting on airplanes, in meetings, in your car, and in front of a computer are taking their toll and no amount of working out seems to alleviate it.

 Too many of us make our living sitting at a desk and its killing us.
 Our shoulders slump, our backs get stiff and weak, and our psoas gets shorter…and weaker.